shamim36/Backend-UtshobKotha/README.md

 # Backend-UtshobKotha
 localhost link for boilerplate - https://localhost:7118/scalar/v1

-## To create SQL datadase use - Add-Mitigation Initial Create
+## To create SQL datadase use - Add-Mitigation InitialCreate
 ## To Update Database use - Update-Database